 “When I’m building a responsive website, I don’t go and write rules for what an iPhone site should look like or what it should look like on an iPad.
 I write rules around when experiences start to get awkward, like when your browser becomes a certain size, or things start to break,” he says to Float’s Jeff Tillett.
 “I try not to tie those experiences to one device, or Apple versus Android or anything like that – one experience for everyone.”

-Shay, who is also a Code Academy instructor, focused on semantic design using HTML5 during his session.
+Shay, who is also a Code Academy instructor, focused on a semantic design using HTML5 during his session.
 He expressed the importance of allowing for accessibility across many devices, improving searchability and globalization, and the use of marked-up information to give more meaning to content.

 Latest posts by Adam Bockler (see all)